Skip to main content

 Introduction

 Carrot (Daucus carota) and parsnip (Pastinaca sativa) both belong to the Umbelliferae (Apiaceae) family, along with several other crops including celery, fennel, dill, cilantro, and parsley.
-Best production of these root crops is obtained from deep, well-drained sandy loam soils.
-Raised beds tend to increase the depth of tilled soil and can help provide good root shape.
+Best production of root crops in this family is obtained from deep, well-drained sandy loam soils.
+Raised beds tend to increase the depth of tilled soil and can encourage good root shape.
 Some growers chisel plow before forming beds to loosen the soil and enhance root development.
 Do not destroy soil structure by overworking soils or working them while wet.
 Some growers rototill to obtain a deep, friable soil.
 Hilling soil over the shoulders of the roots at the last cultivation can help reduce greening.

 Types and Varieties